nikogura/nikogura.com/README.md

 # Contents

+* [Fun Online Resume](NikOguraResume.md) A fun version of my career.
+Less likely to put you to sleep.

-* [My General Resume](https://github.com/nikogura/nikogura.github.io/blob/master/nik-ogura-general-resume.pdf?raw=true) A general listing of what I've done in my career.
+* [My General Resume](https://github.com/nikogura/nikogura.github.io/blob/master/nik-ogura-general-resume.pdf?raw=true) A condensed listing of what I've done in my career.

 * [Engineering Standards](EngineeringStandards.md) My philosophy on code standards - especially in Golang, and by inference on the rest of life.